 Mont Saint Hilaire

 The biosphere reserve is located near a major urban region of some 3.5 million people.
-Increasing urban development around Mont Saint-Hilaire and a growing number of visitors has led to the multiplication of human disturbances (e.g. illicit trails) and fragmentation of the forest which once covered the entire Richelieu Valley.
-Tourism and agriculture are important contributors to the economies of the five towns which are part of the transition area.
+Increasing urban development around Mont Saint-Hilaire and a growing number of visitors has led to the multiplication of human disturbances and fragmentation of the forest, which once covered the entire Richelieu Valley.
+Tourism and agriculture are important contributors to the economies of the five towns, which form part of the transition area.

-The Mont St. Hilaire Biosphere Reserve is a Monteregienhill, rich in natural beauty and in cultural interest.
-It is located in a peri-urban area and hosts exceptional flora and fauna and also contains unique minerals.
+The Mont Saint-Hilaire Biosphere Reserve is a Monteregien hill, rich in natural beauty and cultural interest.
+It is located in a peri-urban area that hosts exceptional flora and fauna, and also contains unique minerals.

-The forest of Mont St. Hilaire has never been exploited commercially and is of remarkable quality.
-The forest mainly contains maples and beech trees, some are 400 years old.
-Over 600 species of vascular plants grow on the hill, over 30 of themare endangered, vulnerable or close to being so.
-The forest of Mont St. Hilaire also hosts numerous mammals, birds, reptiles and amphibians.
-In fact, thirty species of mammals are to be found in the Reserve.
-Some of them are easy to see along the roadside, the lake and the top of the hill, such as the grey squirrel, the eastern chipmunk, or the racoon.
+The forest of Mont Saint-Hilaire has never been exploited commercially and is of remarkable quality.
+It contains mainly maples and beech trees some of which are 400 years old.
+Over 600 species of vascular plants grow on the hill, over 30 of which are either endangered or vulnerable.
+The forest of Mont Saint-Hilaire also hosts numerous mammals, birds, reptiles and amphibians.
+About 30 species of mammals are found in the reserve, some of which can be seen on the roadside, lake and hill tops, such as the grey squirrel (Sciurus carolinensis), eastern chipmunk (Tamias striatus) or raccoon (Procyon lotor).

-The Biosphere Reserve is also a wonderful place to watch birds, as 200 species have been recorded representing 60 % of all the species present in south western Québec.
-This diverse wealth makes Mont St. Hilaire a marvel of nature that has inspired many artists, painters, poets and story-tellers in the past and that today still continues to thrill the residents of this rural and urban territory.
+The biosphere reserve is also a notable site for birds-watchers, as 200 species have been recorded representing 60 per cent of all species present in south-western Quebec.
+This diverse wealth has been the inspiration for many artists, painters, poets and storytellers, and continues to inspire the residents of this rural and urban territory.